-KVH defines a budwood distributor as 'any entity or person that sells or distributes kiwifruit budwood outside of the KPIN from which it is collected'.
+KVH defines a budwood distributor as any entity or person that sells or distributes kiwifruit budwood outside of the KPIN from which it is collected.
 The movement of budwood is a high-risk pathway, as Psa-V can be present within budwood asymptomatically (i.e. without expressing symptoms).
+KVH will work to establish a traceability system that records the movement of budwood material to ensure trace forward or back should this be required.

-The KVH Protocol: Budwood specifies movement controls and requirements for budwood distributors; including the need to register with KVH, and have and implement Psa-V Budwood Risk Management Plan.
+The KVH Protocol: Budwood specifies movement controls and requirements for budwood distributors; including the need to register with KVH and have and implement Psa-V Budwood Risk Management Plan.
 The KVH Protocol: Budwood which includes the Risk Management Plan template is available on the 'Budwood/Grafters' page on the KVH website (www.kvh.org.nz/indgrafters).